 2. Insufficient communication

-Communication breakdown is one of the biggest stumbling blocks that any project can encounter.
-Web design projects are not immune to this kind of project failure.
+Communication breakdown is one of the biggest stumbling blocks that any team can encounter.
+Web design work is not immune to this kind of failure.

-Whether this communication breakdown is with the client, with your fellow teammates, with other freelancers you are working with, with offshored developers or designers, or anybody else involved in a project.
-The biggest killer of course is insufficient communication with the client.
+Whether this communication breakdown is with the client, with your fellow teammates, with other freelancers you are working with, with offshore developers or designers, or anybody else involved in the work activity.
+The biggest killer, of course, is insufficient communication with the client.

-Your project management software of choice for your web design projects, should enable better and easier communication.
+Your project management software of choice for your web design work should enable better and easier communication.

 Specifically, we feel, since your client is paying the bills, the most important communication has to happen with your client.

-But how do you actually involve your client in a project, whilst also not giving them access to all of your tasks, content, (and heaven forbid), known bugs?
-A good web design project management software will be able to keep your client in sync with the progress of the project.
+But how do you actually involve your client in the feedback loop, whilst also not giving them access to all of your tasks, content, (and heaven forbid), known bugs?
+A good web design project management software will be able to keep your client in sync with the work progress.

 We’ll show you a solution to great client communication later on in this article.

 Following up with our communication breakdown problems, we must say that most website design work will involve a level of development.
 Of course, developers and designers are known to have quite a few differences in the way that they understand things.